kvncont/report-hub/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New Feature
+name: 🚀 New Feature
 about: Suggestion for a new feature or enhancement
-title: '🚀'
+title: ''
 labels: 'enhancement'
 assignees: 'kvncont'
-status: '📋 Backlog'

 ---